TIBCOSoftware/snappydata/docs/setting_up_odbc_driver-tableau_desktop.md

 	*	In the **Client Private key password **field, provide the private key password.
 	*	Enter the **ciphers** that you want to use.
 This is an optional input.
 If left empty then default ciphers are `"ALL:!ADH:!LOW:!EXP:!MD5:@STRENGTH"`

-For information about connecting Tableau using TIBCO ComputeDB ODBC Driver, refer to [Connect Tableau using ODBC Driver](./howto/tableauconnect.md#odbcdritab)
+For information about connecting Tableau using SnappyData ODBC Driver, refer to [Connect Tableau using ODBC Driver](./howto/tableauconnect.md#odbcdritab)